jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

                  1   2   3   4   5   6
                         color

-        note: the question mark is the "unknown fruit"
+        note: the question mark is the “unknown fruit”

 ## Math is delicious